italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - the Entity in the claim *sub* is an Attribute Authority.
       - AA

-The following table defines the <trustmark_profiles> that are recognizable inside the SPID and CIE id Federations:
+The following table defines the <trustmark_profile> that are recognizable inside the SPID and CIE id Federations:

 .. list-table::